tier4/arm-dev-summit-2020/exercises/exercise5.md

 ![](images/exercise5/toolbar_delete_all_objects.png)
 - Click the display

+---

 ## "Number One, Engage!"
-10. Adjust RViz viewpoint to ThirdPersonFollower to see objects in 3D
+10. Adjust RViz viewpoint to ThirdPersonFollower to change from a top-down 2D view to a 3D view
 - In the Views panel on the left side of the window, click the Type dropdown box and select "ThirdPersonFollower"
 - Double-click the Target Frame value and select "base_link"
 - Click the “Zero” button